maubuz/2W6-Notes/docs/wk6/wk6_1_Flexbox.md

 <br>

-Once `display: flex` is added to the `<section>` element (the flex container),  **notice the following**:
+Once `display: flex` is added to the `<section>` element (the flex container),  **notice the following default behaviour**:

-- The block-level document flow of the `<article>` elements (the flex items) changes;
+- Flex items with `display: block` (ei., the `<article>`) no longer break into a new line.

-- If space permits, the size of each flex item is only wide enogh to display the content in a single line;
+- The size of each flex-item is only wide enough to fit the content in a single line.
+Additional space is left blank;

- - Flex items stretches vertically to cover the height of the container;
+ - Sibling flex-items stretch vertically to have the same height inside the flex-container;